qsivey/Game_Engine/README.md

 - For manual data management use the **SBGC32_TX** and **SBGC32_RX** functions.

 The rest of the details are contained in the descriptions inside the library itself.
+Also you can generate project documentation using doxyfile in the /doxygen folder.